tempotec/AutoPLM/replit.md

 This Flask-based platform manages technical specifications for the fashion/textile industry.
 It processes PDF files and image files (JPG, PNG, JPEG) containing technical specs using OpenAI's API for OCR and structured data extraction.
 A key feature is AI-powered technical drawing generation using GPT-Image-1, which automatically creates professional flat sketches with precise dimensions and measurement points (POMs) based on extracted specifications and visual analysis of garment images.
 The system includes role-based access control for users and administrators, alongside comprehensive activity tracking.

 ## Recent Changes (November 4, 2025)
-- **Collections Management System**: Complete collection management feature with modern dark theme interface.
+- **Collections Management System**: Complete end-to-end collection management feature with modern dark theme interface.
   - New Collection model in database (name, description, status, cover_image, user_id)
   - Relationship between Specification and Collection via collection_id foreign key
   - /collections page with grid of collection cards, search functionality, and filters